Our Team

 Matthew Colbourne

-Matthew is completing his BSc in Biology at Waterloo.
-In the summer of 2025 he completed a co-op work term in the Quantum Neurobiology Lab.
+Matthew is completing his BSc in Biochemistry at Waterloo.
+In the summer of 2025, he completed a co-op work term in the Quantum Neurobiology Lab.
 His project used computational molecular modeling to predict binding sites of indoleamines to the protein tubulin.
 He is currently volunteering in the lab to further this project.

 Biochemistry Undergraduate Volunteer